 Small, but cosy, 280 Degrees is kitted out with black and orange banquette seating, along with a couple of booths for more intimate dining.
 Bright orange walls, mirrors and wall art help to create a feeling of friendly hospitality, which is what the owners here are all about.
-Their goal is to provide a thoroughly relaxing atmosphere in which you and your friends or family can socialise and bop to Afrobeats, all while enjoying sizzling Nigerian cuisine.
+Their goal is to provide a thoroughly relaxing atmosphere in which you and your friends or family can socialise and bop to Afrobeats, all the while enjoying sizzling Nigerian cuisine.

-Mains are just as plentiful and are laid out in a table, making it easy to see the different meats available for each dish.
+Mains are just as plentiful and are laid out on a table, making it easy to see the different meats available for each dish.
 Whether you opt for a soup or one of the many stews, there are variety of options, including beef, chicken, goat, fried fish, dried fish and assorted meats (which include cow leg, cow skin and offal).
 Sides range from fried plantain to yam porridge and beans, and there are also some rice dishes and sharing platters on offer.